quantin96/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing subjects, the existing subjects of the person will be removed i.e adding of subjects is not cumulative.
+* When editing subjects, the existing unfinished subjects of the person will be removed (i.e. adding of subjects is not cumulative).
-* Finished subjects cannot be edited.
+* Finished subjects cannot be edited (i.e. They do not need to be specified again when editing unfinished subjects).
 * Cannot edit students who are already archived.

 Examples: